Davide-del-Giudice/Electric_vehicle_models/README.md

 Warning: before executing these scripts create these three folder in the same directory: "SWEEP_FLEET_EV", "CHARGE_COMPARISON", and "DYN_OVERLOAD_EV".

 Concerning OpenDSS, all the files needed to simulate the k1 feeder in the same conditions are available in the "OpenDSS" folder.
+The opendss.exe and .dll files are necessary to use the proposed EV model on OPENDSS and the Matlab interface.

 Lastly, the Mathematica notebooks "EV_static" and "EV_dynamic" shows how to derive the equations of the static (blocks 2, 3, 5 of Figure 2) and the transfer functions in block 6 of Fig. 6 employed by the proposed EV model.